-- Now we consider repeated measures (correlated) data - First: Linear mixed models methods (in Section 7.2): - multivariate approach (often too conservative) - split-plot approach (often not correct) - proc mixed approach (usually a good idea) Next: mixed linear and nonlinear models, hierarchical models.
-Finally: time series models - If four measurements are made on each person over time denoted y1, y2, y3, y4, these measurements are probably correlated.
-Not really sure of the structure of this correlation without looking at the data: every dataset will differ.
-Worse case setting is to have 10 variance components (variance parameters) as in Equation 7.1; this is the multivariate approach or UN structure - CS (Compound Symmetry) structure is as in 7.2, and this is what the split plot design assumes.
+Now we consider repeated measures (correlated) data

+- Today: Linear mixed models methods (in Section 7.2): we will skip multivariate and split-plot approaches, and go right to PROC MIXED approach - Next: mixed linear models, hierarchical models. - If four measurements are made on each person over time (y1, y2, y3 and y4), these measurements are probably correlated.
+Not really sure of the correlation structure without looking at the data: every dataset will differ.
+Worse case setting is to have 10 variance components (variance parameters) as in Equation (7.1); this is the multivariate approach or UN structure - CS (Compound Symmetry) structure is as in (7.2), and this is what the split plot design assumes.
 CS has only 2 variance parameters.
-HF structure in 7.3 has 5 variance parameters.
-AR(1), called the first-order autoregressive, structure in 7.4 has only 2 parameters.
-TOEP structure in 7.5 has 4 parameters. - What does the independence/constant variance structure look like? - Which of these structures are nested in others (and in which)? - Appreciate the difference between the CS and AR(1) structures in terms of the covariances: between y1 and y2, between y1 and y3, and between y1 and y4. - Example 7.1.
+HF structure in (7.3) has 5 variance parameters.
+AR(1), called the first-order autoregressive, structure in (7.4) has only 2 parameters.
+TOEP structure in (7.5) has 4 parameters. - What does the independence and constant variance structure look like?
+Which of these structures are nested in others (and in which ones)? - Be sure to appreciate the difference between the CS and AR(1) structures in terms of the covariances: between y_1 and y_2 , between y_1 and y_3 , and between y_1 and y_4 . - Example 7.1.
 Rabbits.
 4 measurements at times 0, 30, 60 and 90 minutes.
-Profiles (p.4) do not look the same.
-GLM procedure used here at first.
+Profiles (p.4) do not look the same. - Skip: GLM procedure used here.
 Sphericity test (Output 7.1b) indicates HF structure is accepted for these data.
 Regardless, Wilks (likelihood) test of timetrt interaction is NS (p = 0.1134).
 Can then look at time test: p = 0.0082 imply average profile is not flat over time.
 Nonetheless, Output 7.1d indicates that the linear aspect of the timetrt profiles (i.e., the slopes) are not the same (p = 0.0247), but not the quadratic nor cubic (p = 0.6084 and 0.1842 resp.)
-Bottom line: profiles differ in terms of slopes, but wait ...
+Bottom line: profiles differ in terms of slopes.